-Air District staff recommends adoption of the proposed amendments to Rule 6-5.
-Air District staff has released this Staff Report and proposed amendments to Rule 6-5 for public review and comment.
-Staff will accept written comments and will present a final proposal to the Air District Board of Directors for their consideration at a Public Hearing.
+Air District staff released the Staff Report and proposed amendments to Rule 6-5 for public review and comment.
+Staff accepted written comments and developed responses to comments for inclusion in the final proposal to the Air District Board of Directors for their consideration at a Public Hearing.
 At the Public Hearing, the Air District Board of Directors will consider the final proposal and receive public input before taking action.
+Air District staff recommends the Board of Directors adopt the proposed amendments to Regulation 6, Rule 5.